wavesplatform/docs.wavesplatform/docs/en/ride/script/script-types/dapp-script.md

 ### Verifier Function

-Verifier function checks transactions and orders that are sent on behalf of the dApp account for compliance with the specified conditions (in other words it does the same as the account script).
+Verifier function checks transactions and orders that are sent on behalf of the dApp account for compliance with the specified conditions (in other words it works similar to the account script).

 The verifier function should be marked with the `@Verifier(tx)` annotation, where `tx` is the transaction or the order that the function is currently checking.
 The variable name in the annotation is required even if the function does not use it.